 Sometimes the heart’s normal electrical coordination is disturbed, causing the heart to beat too fast, too slow or very irregular.
-When this happens, the person may feel funny heartbeats (palpitations), chest pain, lightheaded or dizzy, possibly faint (syncope), or even worse.
-Some patients with otherwise seemingly normal hearts can suddenly develop disturbances in the heart’s rhythm (so-called “arrhythmias”).
+When this happens, the person may feel strange heartbeats (palpitations), chest pain, lightheadedness or dizzy, possibly faint (syncope), or even worse.
+Some patients with otherwise seemingly normal hearts can suddenly develop disturbances in the heart’s rhythm (also called “arrhythmias”).
 Patients born with plumbing abnormalities (holes in the heart, abnormal valves, etc.) are more likely to develop arrhythmias, whether or not they’ve had surgery to correct or improve the heart’s plumbing.

-At Norton Children’s Heart Institute, affiliated with the University of Louisville, we have a specialized cardiology team with expertise in diagnosing and treating arrhythmias in children and adults with congenital heart disease.
-These cardiac “electricians” are available 24/7 to work with many other healthcare teams, including other cardiologists and heart surgeons focusing on the heart’s “plumbing”, and providers in the emergency room, pediatric and neonatal intensive care units, in outpatient clinics in Louisville Metro and across the KY Commonwealth, and through online web-based services.
+At Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, we have a specialized cardiology team with expertise in diagnosing and treating arrhythmias in children and adults with congenital heart disease.
+These cardiac “electricians” are available 24/7 to work with many other health care teams, including other cardiologists and heart surgeons focusing on the heart’s plumbing and providers in the emergency department, pediatric and neonatal intensive care units, in outpatient clinics in Louisville and across Kentucky through online web-based services.

-These “electricians of the heart” are able to find out what causes abnormal heartbeats in any patient through a careful understanding of the patient’s circumstances (eg; specific symptoms, prior medical history, etc.) and the use of tests including different types of electrocardiograms.
-Sometimes a minimally invasive procedure like an EP study is required to confirm the diagnosis.
-Once complete understanding of the patient’s arrhythmia has been made, physicians may or may not need to treat the problem.
+Electrophysiologists are “electricians of the heart” who are able to find out what causes abnormal heartbeats through a careful understanding of the patient’s medical history and symptoms.
+They also use tests, including different types of electrocardiograms.
+Sometimes a minimally invasive procedure like an electrophysiology study is required to confirm a diagnosis.
+Once complete understanding of the patient’s arrhythmia has been made, physicians may or may not need to treat the issue.
 If treatment is required, we have the experience, resources and support to treat any cause, whether that involves medication, catheter-based treatments like ablation, implanting a pacemaker or defibrillator, or working with our heart surgeons during open heart surgery.

 Norton Children’s Hospital is home to Kentucky’s only electrophysiology laboratory dedicated to children.
 At Norton Children’s Heart Institute, our electrophysiologists work closely with specially trained nurses and technicians in the Electrophysiology Laboratory to fully evaluate, treat and often cure many arrhythmias in children.